Below you will find all the general terms and conditions for Impraise customers.

-6.1 The Data Processor shall only engage a Sub-processor for any processing activities pursuant to this Exhibit if such Sub-processor (1) is located within the European Union and/or the United Kingdom and/or the United States of America (subject to such US party being compliant with the Privacy Shield), and (2) has appropriate GDPR standards and processes in place.
+6.1 The Data Processor shall only engage a Sub-processor for any processing activities pursuant to this Exhibit if such Sub-processor (1) is located within the European Union and/or the United Kingdom and/or the United States of America (subject to such party being compliant with the applicable European Data Protection Legislation), and (2) has appropriate GDPR standards and processes in place.
 In all other cases the Data Processor will ask for a prior authorisation of the Data Controller before using a Sub-processor.

 6.2 With respect to each Sub-processor, the Data Processor shall ensure that: